ssime-git/mc_sec_api/README.md

 **Improvements:**

 * **Encryption Key Management:** The `generate_encryption_suite` function now retrieves the encryption key from the environment variable `ENCRYPTION_KEY` using `os.getenv("ENCRYPTION_KEY")`.
 This is a better approach as it avoids hardcoding the key within the code, making it harder for attackers to discover it.
-* **Consent Implementation:**  The `/` endpoint now includes a simple JavaScript snippet that pops up an alert to the user, asking for consent before using their data.
-While this approach is basic, it's a good starting point for implementing consent mechanisms.

 **Areas for Improvement:**